MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 The Friedrich Schiller University Jena holds the [HR Excellence in Research Award](https://www.uni-jena.de/en/243628/hr-excellence-in-research-award).
 Two Clusters of Excellence further strengthen the research landscape.

-The University is a site of the **German Center for Mental Health**.
-My professorship bridges the University and University Hospital, where I am also a PI.
+The University is a site of the **German Center for Mental Health**, where I am a PI.
+My professorship bridges the University and University Hospital.

 Several **Max Planck Institutes**, **Leibniz institutes**, and **Fraunhofer institutes** contribute to an interdisciplinary ecosystem.